-Super 7: Breweries
+Super 7: Miami's Best Breweries

 Beyond trendy taprooms, these breweries deliver consistently excellent beer worth your time